 Not all braided rivers are the same.
 Defining ‘braidplains’ in the high country is relatively straightforward because they’re confined or partly confined by valleys formed by glaciers.
 But once the rivers leave the mountains and flow onto the Canterbury and Amuri Plains, they’re no longer confined.
 Instead, they wander across the plains.
 Working out exactly where a specific braidplain is for each river on the plains is much harder and may not, in fact, be possible in some cases.

-To protect Christchurch from floods, the river has been confined by engineering works so that it now follows a much narrower ‘braidplain’.
-By the time the Waimakari reaches the ocean, it’s confined to just one channel, so that there is no more braiplain at the river mouth.
+To protect Christchurch from floods the river has been confined by engineering works so that it now follows a much narrower ‘braidplain’.
+By the time the Waimakari reaches the ocean it’s confined to just one channel; there is no longer a braiplain at the river mouth.

-While this protects Christchurch from periodic river flooding, it also prevents the once-braided river from spreading sand across the coastal braidplain.
-Instead, much of the sand now flows into the ocean.
-Waves still carry some of this sand onshore to the beaches, but not enough to keep pace with rising sea levels.
+While this confinement protects Christchurch from periodic river flooding, it also prevents the once-braided river from spreading sand and shingle across the coastal braidplain.
+Instead, much of that material now flows into the ocean.
+Waves still carry some sand and shingle onshore to the beaches, but not enough to keep pace with rising sea levels.
 Protecting coastal cities and towns like Kaipoi from river flooding has, perversely, helped compromise the coast’s natural defences against inundation from the sea.

 Can we protect what remains?